NGI The Weekly Gas Market Report

-The onshore operator, which now concentrates its operations in the Marcellus Shale, the Midcontinent and along the Gulf Coast, said total production volumes averaged 719.3 MMcfe/d in 2Q2012, exceeding original forecasts.
+The onshore operator, which now concentrates its exploration and development in the Marcellus Shale, the Midcontinent and along the Gulf Coast, said total production volumes averaged 719.3 MMcfe/d in 2Q2012, exceeding original forecasts.

 “The 42% increase in production reflects excellent performance by our operating, midstream and marketing teams,” said CEO Jeff Ventura.
 “As a result, we are well on track to achieve our 2012 production growth target of 30-35%…Our focus on reducing unit costs continues to bear fruit, and capital expenditures are within our original budget.”